 - MBA Bootcamp: Learn more about the Stanford GSB MBA Admissions process and get prepared to apply in the future.

-To be eligible for this program, you must be a US citizen or permanent resident entering your junior year in college and have completed your sophomore year by June 2016.
+To be eligible for this program, you must be a US citizen or permanent resident currently in your sophomore year in college.
 You do not need to be in a business or business-related major to apply to the program.
 STEAM (science, technology, engineering, art, and math) majors are encouraged.
 Competitive applicants will have a 3.0 cumulative GPA or higher.

 - African American, Hispanic American, Native American, and LGBTQ students